gaschka/ThesisTemplate/README.md

 ## Options

 ### layout-options.tex
 This file contains the option to toggle the page layout to be either a single page or a two page layout.
 Comment out the according line.
+You configure and toggle the crop margin in here as well, please consult the docs of your printing house to set the correct values.
 Further you can toggle the visibily of layout guide.

 ### configuration.tex
 This file includes all the packages to style the document and contains a lot of options to be touched by advanced graphic designers only.